ximet/awesome-best-practices/platforms/nodejs/bestPracticesNodeJS.md

 - #### Use try-catch

    Try-catch is a JavaScript language construct that you can use to catch exceptions in synchronous code.
 Use try-catch, for example, to handle file(JSON, org and other) parsing errors as shown below.

 ***

 - #### Don’t use synchronous functions

    Synchronous functions and methods tie up the executing process until they return.

 ***

+- #### Use ES2015

+   A year passed and ES2015 support grew to 99% with Node v6.

+***

 - #### Use Promises

    Promises will handle any exceptions (both explicit and implicit) in asynchronous code blocks that use then()

 ***

-- #### Use ES2015
+- #### Use JS CodeStyle

-A year passed and ES2015 support grew to 99% with Node v6.
+   For the help this point use:
+    - ESLint
+    - JSHint

 ***